-The Company provides fulfillment services for international inbound remittances from over 30 countries and territories overseas to the Philippines through its overseas branches and affiliates and its network of international remittance agents.
-For more information on the Company's international remittance agents, see "Business - Operations - Money Transfer Services - Remittances - International Remittance Agents" on page 103 of this Prospectus.
-For the years ended December 31, 2015, 2016 and 2017, service fees from international inbound remittances were ₱209.3 million, ₱115.1 million and ₱131.8 million, accounting for 15%.
-10% and 10%, respectively, of the Company's total service revenues from Money Transfer Services.
+The Group provides fulfillment services for international inbound remittances from over 30 countries and territories overseas to the Philippines through its overseas branches and affiliates and its network of international remittance agents.
+For more information on the Group's international remittance agents, see "Business - Operations - Money Transfer Services - Remittances - International Remittance Agents" on page 119 of this Prospectus.
+For the years ended December 31, 2016, 2017 and 2018, service fees from international inbound remittances were ₱115.1 million, ₱131.8 million and ₱163.2 million, accounting for 10%, 13% and 17%, respectively, of the Group's total service revenues from Money Transfer Services.

-As with domestic remittances, beneficiaries of international inbound remittances can avail of instant branch pick-up services at any location within the Company's domestic network as soon as the transaction is processed into the Company's POS system from its overseas branch or agent-operated location.
+As with domestic remittances, beneficiaries of international inbound remittances can avail of instant branch pick-up services at any location within the Group's domestic network as soon as the transaction is processed into the Group's POS system from its overseas branch or agent-operated location.
 Beneficiaries of inbound international remittances can also arrange for the money to be delivered to their door, have the sums credited to a pre-paid remittance card or have proceeds deposited directly into a bank account.
-The Company charges a service fee for processing international remittances according to a progressive schedule based on value of the remittance and pick-up destination of the remittance.
-Although mobile remit confirmation codes are not yet sold internationally, the Company does enable online remit services from the United States, in which the sender can remit funds to a Philippine beneficiary through the Company's website using a debit card.
-The significant majority of remittances made by customers of the Company are for sums equivalent to approximately \$\bar{P}10,000\$ to \$\bar{P}15,000\$ or less.
+The Group charges a service fee for processing international remittances according to a progressive schedule based on value of the remittance and pick-up destination of the remittance.
+Although mobile remit confirmation codes are not yet sold internationally, the Group does enable online remit services from the United States, in which the sender can remit funds to a Philippine beneficiary through the Group's website using a debit card.
+The significant majority of remittances made by customers of the Group are for sums equivalent to approximately \$\bar{P}10,000\$ to \$\bar{P}15,000\$ or less.

-As of the date of this Prospectus, the Company does not process outbound remittances from the Philippines.
+As of the date of this Prospectus, the Group does not process outbound remittances from the Philippines.

-The following table presents the total fee income for domestic and international inbound remittances processed by the Company for the periods indicated, broken down by country or region where the remittance originates.
+The following table presents the total fee income for domestic and international inbound remittances processed by the Group for the periods indicated, broken down by country or region where the remittance originates.

 For the years ended December 31,

-2015 2016 2017
+2016 2017 2018

 Amounts in ₱ millions

 Country

-Philippines (1) 1,186.85 1,058.45 907.12
+Philippines (1) 1,058.45 907.12 799.49

-North America 38.43 42.16 41.77
+North America 42.16 41.77 53.52

 Asia Pacific Region (2) (not including

-Australia and Philippines) 43.78 31.82 49.36
+Australia and Philippines) 31.82 49.36 63.72

-Australia 11.93 14.47 14.88
+Australia 14.47 14.88 25.87

-Middle East (3) 7.54 6.59 9.92
+Middle East (3) 6.59 9.92 8.48

-European Union (4) 0.50 0.39 0.09
+European Union (4) 0.38 0.09 0.08

-Others 107.11 19.66 15.80
+Others 19.66 15.801 11.55

+Total 1,173.53 1,038.95 962.71

-- (1) Figure represents domestic remittances (i.e. remittances wherein both the sender and the beneficiary are located within the Philippines). - (2) Includes Brunei, Guam, the Hong Kong Special Administrative Region, Japan, Malaysia, the Macau Special Administrative Region, the Republic of China (Taiwan) and Saipan. - (3) Includes Bahrain, India, Jordan, Kuwait, Oman, Qatar and the United Arab Emirates. - (4) Includes Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark Estonia, Finland, Germany, Greece, Hungary, Ireland, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and the United Kingdom.
+(1) Figure represents domestic remittances (i.e. remittances wherein both the sender and the beneficiary are located within the Philippines).

+(2) Includes Brunei, Guam, the Hong Kong Special Administrative Region, Japan, Malaysia, the Macau Special Administrative Region, the Republic of China (Taiwan) and Saipan.

+$(3) \ Includes \ Bahrain, \ Israel, \ Qatar \ and \ the \ United \ Arab \ Emirates.$

+(4) Includes United Kingdom.